-However, there remain 2.49 million unemployed people in the UK and last year 1 in 10 graduates were still unemployed 6 months after graduating.
+However, there are still 2.49 million unemployed people in the UK and last year one in 10 graduates were unemployed six months after graduating.
 We have a way to go yet.
-CV’s and covering letters have never been more important.
+CVs and covering letters have never been more important.

-1. Research – Dig deep into agency websites and research thoroughly the company you wish to approach.
-If you can drop in a subtle one liner, something you’ve noticed, or are interested in, or impressive company stats/achievements this will show you have done your homework and impress potential employers.
+1. Research: Dig deep into agency websites and thoroughly research the company you wish to approach.
+If you can drop in a subtle one liner, something you’ve noticed, or are interested in, or impressive company stats and achievements, this will show you have done your homework and impress potential employers.

-3. CV’s -should be no more than 2 pages.
+3. CV’s: They should be no more than two pages.
 Make sure the layout is clear and sectioned off neatly, so that if someone is scanning through it, they can find information fast.

-4. Internships – do as many as you can.
-You can’t beat office experience.
-Internships have become an elongated ‘interview process’, they’re a fantastic way for you to gain experience and re-confirm your career path.
+4. Internships: Do as many as you can.
+You cannot beat office experience.
+Internships have become an elongated ‘interview process’.
+They are a fantastic way for you to gain experience and re-confirm your career path.
 As an employer, it gives us the chance to see how you work and fit in, so make the most of it, be keen and get stuck in.

 5. Stay in touch: Link up with everyone and stay in touch via the usual social media networks.
 Generate a strong presence out there, keep it up to date, but be mindful of your output.